digitoimistodude/dudestack/README.md

 Saves 10 hours easily in each project start when *Dont-Repeat-Yourself* -stuff are fully automated!

+**TL;DR:** You can test this right away in just two minutes by following our [Air starter theme instructions](https://github.com/digitoimistodude/air#air-development).

 ## Table of contents

 1. [Background](#background)